ControlUp's Cloud Solution

 Please remove the Console / Monitor and choose one of the agents to be the data collector -

-Now LVSITARGET03 will collect the data and all Consoles and Monitors will connect to that agent to retrieve hypervisor performance data -
+Now LVSITARGET03 will collect the data and all Consoles and Monitors will connect to that agent to retrieve hypervisor performance data (remember to remove the console\monitor as the data collector) -

 Here is a screenshot of the XenDesktop connection properties and where to change the data collector -